 of Arts and Sciences, American Musicological Society, Association of Fundraising Professionals, and Healthcare Executives of Southern California

 Dr. Trochimczyk published six books of music studies: Frederic Chopin: A Reserch and Information Guide

-(Routledge, 2015, co-edited with William Smialek), The Lutoslawski Legacy (Polish Institute of Art and Sciences in Canada, 2014, co-edited
+(Routledge, 2015, co-edited with William Smialek), Lutoslawski: Music and Legacy (Polish Institute of Art and Sciences in Canada, 2014, co-edited

 with Stanislaw Latek), Polish Dance in Southern California

 (East European Monographs, Columbia University Press, 2008), The Music of Louis Andriessen

 (New York: Routledge, 2002), After Chopin: Essays in Polish Music

 (Los Angeles: Polish Music Center, 2000), and A Romantic Century in Polish Music